hayes/unpm/README.md

 #### `config.verbose`

-  If true, causes log level info to be printed to standard out.
+  Print logs to standard out.
+Defaults to `true`

 #### `config.log`

-  If true, saves logs, otherwise no logs will be printed.
-Stores rotational file logs with a period of one day, keeping 10 days worth of archives.
+  A string specifying the logging level.
+One of: "error", "info", or "debug".
+  Defaults to "info".

 #### `config.logDir`

   The directory into which to write logs.
-If this option is defined, but `config.log` is not specifically set, logs **will** still be written.
-If this option is not defined, but `config.log` is set, logs will be written to the current working directory.
+Stores rotational file logs with a period of one day, keeping 10 days worth of archives.
+If `config.log` is specified but `config.verbose` is `false` and no `config.logDir` is set, logs will be stored in `$(pwd)`

 #### `config.cidr`

-  An array of cidr ip ranges.
-If this option is set, unpm will return a 403 to any request whos ip does not fall into the provided ip ranges.
+  An array of CIDR IP ranges.
+If this option is set, unpm will return a 403 to any request from an IP which does not fall into the provided ranges.

 #### `config.fallback`

-  If set, gets for package meta will be redirected to the fallback registry eg. `http://registry.npmjs.org`  defaults to `false`
+  If set, `GET`s for package metadata will be redirected to the fallback registry specified, eg. `http://registry.npmjs.org`.
+Defaults to `false`

 ## License